 So how do you know what seeds to buy?
 To trust?
 To grow?
 Here’s some tips.

-The plants we grow outdoors need to be suitable for and adapted to our local climate and growing conditions to ensure a long, happy, productive life.
+The plants we grow outdoors need to be suitable for our local climate and growing conditions to ensure a long, happy, productive life.

 Invasive plant and animal species are such a huge problem in regions around the globe.
 As gardeners, and stewards of this earth, it’s our job to keep informed and grow plants that are suited to our growing regions, causing no harm and/or environmental destruction.
 Local insects and wildlife need the habitat they have evolved with.
 Invasive species don’t play by the rules.